United Way of Salt Lake

 What are the organization's key strategies for making this happen?

-United Way of Salt Lake's Promise Partnership takes a collective approach to community problem solving.
+Promise Partnership Utah takes a collective approach to community problem solving.
 To transform whole communities, we must think beyond individual programs or services and see ourselves as a united group sharing accountability for community-wide results.
 This is what it means to engage in rigorous collective impact.

 What are the organization's capabilities for doing this?

-Achieving system-wide change is a difficult undertaking, and many change efforts fail because they do not have the necessary support at every “level” with the system.
-For this reason, United Way of Salt Lake's Promise Partnership has built a multi-tiered structure to ensure support, leadership, and action at multiple layers within the education system.
+Achieving system-wide change is a difficult undertaking, and many change efforts fail because they do not have the necessary support at every level with the system.
+For this reason, the Promise Partnership has built a multi-tiered structure to ensure support, leadership, and action at multiple layers within the education system.

-Our partnership includes grassroots community engagement, full-service community schools, civic partnerships, outcome-focused networks, and a regional leadership table made up of leaders across the Wasatch Front.
+Our partnership includes grassroots community engagement, full-service community schools, civic partnerships, outcome-focused networks, and a regional leadership table comprised of leaders across the Wasatch Front.
 By coordinating action, communication, and influence across these layers, we believe we have the necessary ingredients to transform the educational landscape for Utah kids.

 What have they accomplished so far and what's next?